Disappearance of Virginia Carpenter: Investigation

 On Friday, July 9, Zachary took a polygraph test which concluded that he had no connection to her disappearance.
+Zachary's wife stated he had been home with her from 10:00 p.m. onwards on June 1, but ten years after Carpenter's disappearance, his wife told police she had lied to them, and her husband had not actually arrived home until 2:00 or 3:00 a.m. on June 2.
+Zachary died in 1984.
+He was never charged in connection with Carpenter's case, but he remains a suspect, although he passed two polygraphs in her case.

 By Monday, July 12, it was rumored that Carpenter had returned home, but her mother confirmed that it was untrue.
 Shepherd said that Carpenter knew some boys with a cream-colored convertible, but was not able to implicate any of them with her disappearance.
 Many leads and tips were thoroughly checked but police were no further to finding Carpenter.
 More rumors had spread that she returned home or that her body or her luggage was found, but they were branded false by Shepherd.
 The reward money reached around $3,000, most of which was given back to the donors after two years of no helpful information.
 On June 9, 1955, seven years after her disappearance, Carpenter was considered officially dead under Article 55:41 in the Texas Civil Statute.

 On October 18, 1959, a three-by-one wooden box was discovered, containing female bones including a skull, in a smokehouse near an abandoned farmhouse 7.5 miles northeast of Jefferson, Texas.
 The bones, which matched the height and weight description of Carpenter, were sent to Austin for examination.
-During that time, the previous owners of the farmhouse admitted to digging up the bones from a "Negro" cemetery.
+During that time, the previous owners of the farmhouse admitted to digging up the bones from a cemetery for African Americans.
 Mrs. Carpenter had hopes that it was her daughter's remains because the bones had a deformity in the right leg which made it shorter than the left, similar to Carpenter.
 Although the remains turned out to be from a white female with a shortened leg, the dental work did not match.

 In May 1998, the police were tipped by a man in his 70s claiming that he knew who killed Carpenter and where she was buried.
 He stated she was buried on the grounds of the TSCW (now TWU) campus.
 The area was excavated, but only a leather glove, a rubber boot, and animal bone fragments were found.